NeuroTechX/ntx_slack_archive/devices.md

  >Thanks naoto.
 It would be great to see those interested in an ARM branch of neurodebian use ubuntu 16.04/mate as its pretty responsive as a desktop.
 Any of the neurodebian supported OS versions would do though.
 I know dmitryneuro is interested and Anderson Winkler at FMRIB has some posts on getting neurodebian packages running on ARM.
 Its probably outdated and maybe they are already doing this but I would like to help an effort to get this officially supported on at least a couple of reference boards including Qualcomm's one.

+6/9/2017 12:04 PM

+ **francescacoo** :

+ >Muse: hi guys, few months ago my Muse broke while under warranty.
+They sent me a new one and it is a Muse 2016.
+Since then I never tried the research tools SDK anymore, but I discovered yesterday that it is not supported on Muse 2016 :open_mouth: any workaround?